Azure/business-process-automation/README.md

 5. Navigate to "Home"
 ![](images/home.png)
 6. Select "Ingest Documents"
 7. Upload your first document!
 Once your document upload is completed, You'll see a message indicating "Upload Successful".
 You can upload more than one document at a time here.
-**Note**: *your documents should be in pdf/image format or .wav format.
+**Note**: *Your documents should be in pdf/image format or .wav format.
 The first document loaded may take several minutes.
 However, all subsequent documents should be processed much faster*

   ## 9. View Your Results
   Your results will be stored in a Cosmos database within your Azure Resource Group.
     - Navigate to your cosmosDB in your Azure Resource Portal (which will also have the same name as your project name)
     - Navigtate to your Data Explorer
     - You should see a container, named after your project name.
 Select that container.